 Sonny and Chelsey pamper their guests.
-They provide all of the comforts you need and go the extra mile by offering a variety of snacks in their kitchen free of charge. 🙂
+They provide all of the comforts you need and go the extra mile by offering a variety of snacks.

 5. Run your business with integrity.

 Keep the space clean and be respectful to all of the guests you host.
-The more Airbnb hosts that run their business with integrity, the more it will help the community as a whole and keep everyone honest.
+The more Airbnb hosts that run their business with integrity, the more it will help the community.
 You are giving people an experience and a taste of your neighborhood and its important to take that seriously.

 Sonny and Chelsey more involved in community legislation and local government as a result of becoming Airbnb hosts.
 When Columbus was looking to pass strict regulations on Airbnb hosts, they became involved in city council hearings and wrote letters to legislators.
 Sarah also became more involved with this issue and even spoke at the hearing.
-Luckily the strict regulations didn’t pass and they are able to continue offering these great spaces to rent within the community.
+Luckily the strict regulations didn’t pass and they are able to continue offering these great spaces to visitors.

 I want to give a special thank you to both of these super hosts for taking the time to share all of their knowledge with us.
 Don’t for get to book your next stay with the Nestrs and Sonny & Chelsey in Columbus!